 10. Bear Beach (Praia da Ursa)

-To go to the Ursa Beach you can take the dirt trail to the south, originating from the Cape Roca road.
-Be careful with this trail because it is dangerous and should only be done by experienced visitors.
+To go to Ursa beach you can take the dirt trail to the south, originating from Cape Roca road.
+Be careful with this trail because it is tricky and should only be done by experienced visitors.

 - Days you will need to visit Sintra: 2 days minimum

 Do you want to visit Sintra in the company of an experienced guide, knowledgeable of the history and culture of this town?
 If that’s the case, don’t hesitate to book one of the activities I suggest below.

 After visiting Lisbon, I recommend that on one of your next tours you visit the beautiful towns of Sintra and Cascais.
 When booking this activity , you will have the opportunity to enjoy a complete tour that will show you some of the must-see wonders of this region.

 Start with the beautiful palace Palácio Nacional de Queluz, visit the historic centre of Sintra with a unique cultural landscape, listed by UNESCO as a World Heritage Site.
 Next, you’ll go up to the old castle Castelo dos Mouros and the idyllic palace Palácio Nacional da Pena.
 Finally, go to Cape Roca, the westernmost point in Europe and end this activity with a stroll in the beautiful streets of Cascais.
 Worth it!

 Alternatively, choose this 8-hour long activity .
 Go directly from Lisbon to the historic centre of Sintra where you will have the opportunity to stroll, have lunch and go to Pena National Palace.
 In the afternoon, continue to Cape Roca, then admire the beach Praia do Guincho and the Boca do Inferno cliffs before your visit to Cascais.